 This type of job would mean living in a place long enough to know it well, but with every tour, you'll soak up even more knowledge than before, ready to wow your next group of tourists.
 You'll get to meet new people every day and discover things about your home that you never knew existed.

 The best way to get into this industry is to firstly get to know the place you'll be guiding - walk it, cycle it, get the bus, meet the locals...
 Just make sure you're familiar with your surroundings and whatever it is your theme is (do your research!).

 Secondly, seek out a local tour operator or hostel/hotel who are looking for tour guides.
 From there, you could potentially branch off on your own and start a business - but that's quite a big step, so keep it simple to start with.

 3. You can share your fitness passion working while travelling

-As long as you have the right qualifications and insurance, you can acquire a job in a local gym or fitness centre, or even start your own business.
+As long as you have the right qualifications, you can acquire a job in a local gym or fitness centre, or even start your own business.